goto-eof/fromgtog/README.md

 This release, the version 5.0.0, unlike the previous one, the 3.0.X, **will not contain** the following features:

-- override GitHub repository if exists
+- override destination repository if exists
-- delete repository after cloning
+- delete source repository after cloning

 ## Screenshot